 Coronary artery spasms happen when the walls of blood vessels squeeze together.
 This causes part of the blood vessel to narrow.
 A coronary artery spasm may feel like chest pain, a burning or squeezing sensation, chest tightness, and more.

-Accurately detecting and diagnosing the condition can pose a challenge for healthcare teams.
-Many different things can cause heart disease and chest pain, so it can be difficult for doctors to single out coronary artery spasms.
+Accurately detecting and diagnosing this condition can pose a challenge for healthcare professionals.
+Many different things can cause heart disease and chest pain, so it can be difficult for doctors to distinguish coronary artery spasms.

-Treatment is usually not complicated, and there are many options available that can help treat the symptoms and the underlying cause.
+There are many options available to help treat the symptoms and underlying causes.

 - chest pain, which may be severe

-- pain that may radiate to head or shoulders
+- pain that may radiate to the head or shoulders

 - a sense of tightness in the chest